larsonjj/generator-yeogurt/README.md

 </div>
 ```

+### Creating a dashboard

+Using data files, you can build a nice dashboard for your pages and modules.
+You can add an example dashboard to your Yeogurt project by going to this [Dashboard Example](https://github.com/larsonjj/yeogurt-dashboard-example) repository
+and following the instructions in the README.md.

 ### Using SVN
 If you plan on using SVN instead of Git, you will want to setup some default ignores to make sure you aren't committing extraneous/generated files to your codebase.
 To do this, adhere to the following steps: